Public Service Loan Forgiveness (PSLF)

 *Any loan received under the William D. Ford Federal Direct Loan (Direct Loan) Program qualifies for PSLF.

 Loans from these federal student loan programs don't qualify for PSLF: the Federal Family Education Loan (FFEL) Program and the Federal Perkins Loan (Perkins Loan) Program.
 However, they may become eligible if you consolidate them into a Direct Consolidation Loan.
-Please note: if you consolidate your loans, only qualifying payments that you make on the new Direct Consolidation Loan can be counted toward the 120 payments required for PSLF.
-Any payments you made on the loans before you consolidated them don’t count.
+Please note: under normal PSLF Program rules, if you consolidate your loans, only qualifying payments that you make on the new Direct Consolidation Loan can be counted toward the 120 payments required for PSLF.
+However, under the IDR account adjustment, if you apply to consolidate your FFEL Program loans into a Direct Loan by May 1, 2023, you will get PSLF credit for qualifying payments made on your FFEL Program loans.

-If you applied to consolidate your FFEL Program loans and/or Perkins Loans into a Direct Consolidation Loan by October 31, 2022, and timely submitted your PSLF form to MOHELA, be assured your PSLF form will be evaluated under the limited PSLF waiver rules.
+If you applied to consolidate your FFEL Program loans and/or Perkins Loans into a Direct Consolidation Loan by 11:59 p.m.
+Eastern on October 31, 2022, and timely submitted your PSLF form to the PSLF servicer MOHELA, be assured your PSLF form will be evaluated under the limited PSLF waiver rules.
 These time-limited changes to PSLF Program rules allow borrowers to receive credit for past periods of repayment that would otherwise not qualify for PSLF.
 This opportunity ended on October 31, 2022.

 Student loans from private lenders do not qualify for PSLF.